camelot-dev/camelot/docs/index.rst

 Why Camelot?
 ------------

-- **Configurability**: Camelot gives you control over the table extraction process with its :ref:`tweakable settings <advanced>`.
+- **Configurability**: Camelot gives you control over the table extraction process with :ref:`tweakable settings <advanced>`.
-- **Metrics**: Bad tables can be discarded based on metrics like accuracy and whitespace, without having to manually look at each table.
+- **Metrics**: You can discard bad tables based on metrics like accuracy and whitespace, without having to manually look at each table.
 - **Output**: Each table is extracted into a **pandas DataFrame**, which seamlessly integrates into `ETL and data analysis workflows`_.
-You can also export tables to multiple formats, which include CSV, JSON, Excel, HTML and Sqlite.
+You can also export tables to multiple formats, which include CSV, JSON, Excel, HTML, Markdown, and Sqlite.

 .. _ETL and data analysis workflows: https://gist.github.com/vinayak-mehta/e5949f7c2410a0e12f25d3682dc9e873